Optimal radial basis for density-based atomic representations: Theory

 \subsection{Optimal density basis}

-In Ref.~\citenum{niga+20jcp} it has been proposed to use principal component analysis to compute the data-driven contractions of equivariant features that best represent the variability of a dataset.
-In combination with an iterative expression to compute density correlations of increasing order, this idea underlies the N-body iterative contraction of equivariant (NICE) frameworks.
-The procedure can be readily applied to the first-order equivariants -- that are equal to the density coefficients.
+Principal component analysis has been proposed to compute the data-driven contractions of equivariant features that represent in the most informative way the variability of a dataset as part of the N-body iterative contraction of equivariant (NICE) frameworks.~\cite{niga+20jcp} We propose to apply this procedure on the first-order equivariants -- that correspond to the density coefficients -- as a mean to determine a data-driven radial basis.
 Keeping different chemical species separate, this amounts to computing the rotationally invariant covariance matrix (see SI)